amirulalfaris/Intel-CKT-Training-git-Repo/README.md

 + To a first order, M2  may be considered as a resistor in series with M1.
 + Since the drive on M2  is large, this resistance is small and has only a small effect on the voltage transfer characteristics
 + In case (c), transistor M1 acts as a resistor, causing body effect in M2.
 The overall impact is quite small as seen from the plot.
++ In here basically means the vih vil vol voh is very important as the input and output will change base on different snenario.